Definition of Management Accounting Career

 A career in management accounting primarily requires you to handle the financial and accounting aspects of an organization.
 Management accounting is also known as Corporate accounting or Managerial accounting.
-In this domain, you will work within organizations and manage their internal financial processes, such as examining costs, monitoring sales and conduct audits.
-The job profile will also include analysis of historical trends, prediction of future requirement and assistance in financial decision making.
+In this domain, you will work within organizations and manage their internal financial processes, such as examining costs, monitoring sales, and conducting audits.

 As a prospective candidate willing to enter the managerial accounting field, you should be skilled in strategic planning, budget planning, and financial data analysis.
 Further, you will also be expected to have a good understanding of generally accepted accounting principles (GAAP) and strong communication skills.